datacarpentry/spreadsheet-ecology-lesson/_episodes/02-common-mistakes.md

 valid numbers, they will be included in calculations which will lead to incorrect results.
 How these values are interpreted will depend on the software you use to analyse your data.

+Statistical software will differ on what they interpret as a null value.
+Make sure you know the correct representation for null in your downstream analyses.
+If uncertain, using blanks, `NA` (used in R), or `NaN` (used in Python) are good options.

 It is essential to use a clearly defined and consistent null indicator.
 Although open to ambiguity, blanks are still used by a number of applications, but options like and 'NA' (for R) and 'NaN' (for Python) are good choices.
 For more information, see White et al.